Face coverings protect our entire community from COVID-19

 If you are Deaf and use facial and mouth movements as part of communication, you can remove your mask while communicating.

 Anyone who has trouble breathing, or is not able to take off a face covering without help, should not wear one.
-If you have a chronic respiratory condition, you should get documentation from a medical professional.
+You do not have to wear a face covering if you have a letter from a medical professional saying you do not need to wear one because of your condition.

-If you have documentation showing a medical professional has told you not to wear a face covering, you do not have to wear one.
+If you have signed documentation showing a medical professional has told you not to wear a face covering of any kind, you do not have to wear one.
+The document does not need to explain your medical condition.
+The documentation should include the contact and license information of the medical professional.

 What not to use

-A face covering can be made of cloth, fabric, or other permeable material, but it should not have holes.
+A face covering can be made of cloth, fabric, or other breathable material, but it should not have holes.

 The following do not comply with the order: